felixge/felixge.de/pages/index.md

 <h2 id="consulting"><a href="consulting">Consulting</a></h2>

-I help companies make good technology decisions with a focus on node.js.
+I help companies to make good technology decisions with a focus on node.js.

 This often starts with evaluating if node.js is a good fit, and if so, training in-house developers to do the right things and coming up with good application